scientific-python/cookie/README.md

   - Uses nox so cookie development can be checked locally
 - GitHub actions deploy
   - Be sure to add a token
-  - C++ backend uses cibuildwheel for wheel builds
+  - C++ backends include cibuildwheel for wheel builds
 - Dependabot keeps actions up to date periodically, through useful pull requests
 - Formatting handled by pre-commit
   - No reason not to be strict on a new project; remove what you don't want.